jaslatendresse/msr-challenge-2021/docs/notes/analysis.md

 **92 distincts commits that have triggered a CI build are NOT pull requests (93.88%)**

-We want to see if this number (92) corresponds to the number of commits that are part of the "part of the PR" list.
+We want to see if this number (92) corresponds to the number of commits that are part of the "part of the build, but not a PR" list.
+For this: write a script that will query the `selected_travis` table and obtain the `gh_commits_in_push` to get the list of all commits that are part of a build.
+Then, for each build, we will check if the commits in `selected_sstubs` that are not PR are part of the aforementioned list.
+This will give us an idea of the proportion of commits that are caught by the CI.